mmollina/MAPpoly/cran-comments.md

-## Re-submission of an archived package
+## Re-submission of archived package

 This is a re-submission of an archived package.
 The package was archived on Nov-16-2020 because we did not correct an error detected by extra checks with long doubles disabled in the required time.